Ealdor/pypbp_generator/README.md

 *optional arguments:*

-    -h, --help    show this help message and exit
+    -h, --help    show this help message and exit --cores cores  number of cores to use (default: 1)

 More iterations means more complexity but can take more time to generate the puzzle (a good value is between 1 and 5).
  There is no cap for the maximun number but if you use a number greater than 15 it can take a lot of time to  produce